TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 end
 ```

 As soon as a match is found the value of that match is returned and the case statement stops execution.
+Can you tell what the value of the `did_i_pass` variable is going to be after the case statement?

 If you need to do some more complex code manipulation, you can remove the `then` keyword and instead place the code to be executed on the next line.